 3. Get Your Domain and Hosting

-Here’s why I like SiteGround for my hosting:
+Here’s why I like SiteGround as my web hosting company:

 - Their customer service is 24/7 and very quick response times.
 They also knew what they were talking about!